hpi-schul-cloud/schulcloud-server/apps/server/src/infra/tsp-client/README.md

-We are using the openapi-generator-cli to generate apis, models and supporting files in the `generated` directory. **DO NOT** modify anything in the `generated` folder, because it will deleted on the next client generation.
+We are using the openapi-generator-cli to generate apis, models and supporting files in the `generated` directory. **DO NOT** modify anything in the `generated` folder, because it will be deleted on the next client generation.

 The client generation is done with the npm command `npm run generate-client:tsp-api`.
 This will delete the old and create new files.
 We are using the `tsp-api` generator configuration